varmaprr/Confluent-Kafka-Certification/kafka-ksql/README.md

     create stream user_profile_pretty as select firstname || ' ' || ucase( lastname) || ' from ' || countrycode || ' has a rating of ' || cast(rating as varchar) || ' stars. ' || case when rating < 2.5 then 'Poor' when rating between 2.5 and 4.2 then 'Good'else 'Excellent'end as description from userprofile;

+**How to set infinite retention in kafka**

+    The kafka topic underpinning the static reference table can have infinite retention (log.retention.hours set to -1).
+That way the data will "always" be there for a join